Last updated:

 Billing data must support more than invoice totals and payment status.
 In professional environments, billing feeds directly into:

-Lightweight billing tools often require spreadsheets or manual adjustments to align billing with financial reporting, adding time and increasing error risk.
+Lightweight tools often require manual spreadsheet adjustments to align billing with accounting data, which adds time and introduces errors.

 As client and entity counts grow, per-entity pricing and fragmented workflows can quickly increase costs and slow your team down.